alanpich/tvImagePlus/README.md

 ## Usage

-Install via package manager, create a TV and change the input & output type to 'Image+'
+Install via package manager, create a TV and change the input & output type to 'Image+'.

 ## Documentation